 When connected to the Carleton network from your desktop system, you gain access to the following network drives:

-- P: drive with a maximum of 10MB storage and not publicly shared.
+- P: drive with a maximum of 500MB storage and not publicly shared.

-- W: drive with no set maximum storage but shared amongst all departmental users
+- W: drive with no set maximum storage but shared among all user accounts within your department.

 Accessing Network Files Off Campus

 The Virtual Private Network (VPN) client software is required for access to Carleton University resources that are restricted to on-campus use.
 The VPN client software provides a secure encrypted channel from your home to the campus.

 Faculty and students in need of technical support in one of Carleton’s classrooms should contact Teaching and Learning Services (TLS) at 613-520-3815.